openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

 	* `face_detection_model.lic`

 ### Model User Instructions
-References to the Guest VM are to `ovsa_rumtime`.
+The Guest VM is referenced as `ovsa_rumtime`.
 Log on to the Guest VM as `ovsa` user.

 #### Step 1: Setup up the artefacts directory